Improve local SEO with Google My Business/Business Profile

 How does it work?

 Getting started with Google Business Profile is easy; you make an account and claim your business.
-After filling in your details, you will get a real-life postcard from Google at your specified address.
-They send this card to ensure you’re telling the truth and that you’re the business owner listed at the address.
-There are exceptions; some types of businesses can get verified via phone or email.
+After filling in your details, you need to verify your business.
+You can choose between receiving an automated call or text with a verification code, or receiving a real-life postcard from Google at your specified address with the verification code.
+Some businesses may need to verify with a video.
+You may have to verify with more than one method.
+So, why does Google want you to verify your account?
+They want to ensure that you’re telling the truth and that you’re the business owner listed at the address.
 Google has a special page that helps you check your verification status.

 Once verified, you can fill in all the necessary details and check how your listing is doing.
 You can get regular insights to see how many impressions, clicks, and subscribers your listing got over time.
 It’s a great way of getting a feel for how Google and customers perceive your business.